Aquanty/rtd-hgs/docs/source/index.rst

 | C
 | auses **HydroGeoSphere** to use the primary variable substitution
-  technique outlined in
+  technique outlined in Section :ref:
-  Section :ref:`sec:primary_variable_switching` .
+| .

 --------------